GlennChon/moviedb-search/README.md

 - The search field should have an ​auto-complete​ feature
 - If a user selects a movie, details of the movie (like title, poster, rating, …) should be  displayed
 - Customize the style of your components
-- Use themoviedb.org API (or any other API you like) to retrieve the data
+- Replace api key in config.json with a themoviedb.org key after registration to retrieve the data

 ### Documentation for THE MOVIE DB